Contact Us for a Free Consultation 714-721-4423

 With DUI blood tests your defense attorney can file motions to show the conditions:

-To determine whether your blood draw was taken in a reasonable manner, consider whether:
+To determine whether your blood draw was taken in according to accepted medical practices, consider whether:

-• the phlebotomist washed their hands with antibacterial soap and water
+• the phlebotomist washed their hands with antibacterial soap and water5

-• the tourniquet was left on your arm for more than one (1) minute
+• the tourniquet was left on your arm for more than one (1) minute8

 • the area was allowed to dry

-• if it is necessary to repalpate the site, the gloved finger was also cleansed so the site was not contaminated
+• if it was necessary to repalpate the site, the site was cleansed again13

-• the vial was filled until the vacuum was exhausted and blood flow ceased
+• the vial was filled to the maximum stated volume (until the vacuum was exhausted)16

-• after completion of the draw, the blood vial was gently inverted six to ten times
+• after completion of the draw, the blood vial was gently inverted17

-• the phlebotomist did not probe unnecessarily on your arm with a needle.
-They should not stuck you more than two (2) times
+• the phlebotomist probed unnecessarily on your arm with a needle.
+They should not have stuck you more than two (2) times18

 Finding the right DUI defense lawyer in California will be key to a successful outcome in your DUI case.